cncf/techdocs/analyses/0012-TUF/analysis.md

 - There is no use of abliest language like simple,easy in the documentation.

-### Recommendations
+### Project recommendations

 #### Information architecture

-- Information may be re-organized on the website to better the workflow.
-For example, each section can contain only related information.
-Consider the
+- Information can be re-organized on the website to better the workflow.
+That is each section can contain only related information.
+For example, introduce a documentation section that to consolidate other pages on the site.
+Much of the information in the _About_ and _Getting started_ sections can go under a _Docs_ section
-  following:

-  - The **About section** may contain only introductory information about the project in the following sequence. _Overview, History, Project and Publications, and Timeline_.
-The _Code of conduct_ should be moved to the Community section.

-  - The **Getting Started** section may contain information on how to use the software or contribute to the project.
-Consider the following sequence for this section:_Security,Roles and metadata,Implementations,Videos & Tutorials, and FAQs_.
-The _specification(latest) and Specification index_ pages should be removed because they are linked in the _Project page_

-  - Include _Code of conduct_ in the **Community section**
-  - The _Contribute_ page can include information of various areas of contribution e.g The spec, repos etc and not to a specific repo.
-This way users can easily find areas of interest.

 - Provide step-by-step tutorials for each use case on a separate page and label it as such.
 At the moment all the tutorials are included in a larger document